Short-time stability of scalar viscous shocks in the inviscid limit by the relative entropy method: Introduction and the main result

 0.3cm For the rest of the paper, we will assume that the initial value $U_0$ lies not only $BV_{loc}$ but also $C^1$.
 It allows us to work with smooth solutions $U\in C^1([0,T]\times \R)$.
 The general $BV_{loc}$ case can be obtained by a density argument.
 0.3cm The idea of the proof is to study the evolution of the relative entropy of the solution with respect to the shock, outside of a small region centered at $X(t)$ (this small region corresponds to the layer localization):

 The change in time involves two effects.
 One is due to the hyperbolic part of the equation, and the second involves the parabolic part (or order $\eps$).
-In \cite{nick}, it was shown that, for the hyperbolic case $\eps=0$, with zero layer width $\delta=0$, this quantity is non-increasing when we choose wisely the drift $X(t)$.
-When considering the viscous term, the layer with width $\delta\eps$ is introduced to mollify its effect.
-The idea is then that the stability induced by the hyperbolic part is enough to compensate the parabolic one, provided that we consider a layer fat enough.
+In \cite{nick}, it was shown that, for the hyperbolic case $\eps=0$, with zero layer width $\delta=0$, the quantity \eqref{def_quantity} is non-increasing when we choose wisely the drift $X(t)$.
+When considering the viscous term, the layer with width $(\delta\eps)$ is introduced to avoid the effect of the viscous term on the layer (see Lemma \ref{baby_lemma}).
+The idea is then that the stability induced by the hyperbolic part is enough to counterbalance the effect of the parabolic term, provided that we consider a layer fat enough (see Proposition \ref{prop_Hyp} and the proof of Proposition \ref{prop_diffusion}).
 For technical considerations, we will fix $\delta=\log(1/\eps)$.
 The drift $X(t)$ is still chosen with respect to the hyperbolic part of the equation in a similar way as in \cite{nick}.
-The stability effect is preserved, despite the non zero layer width, thanks to a monotonicity property induced in the layer by the additional assumption $(\frac{d}{dx}U_0)_+\in L^2(\R)$.
+Stability is preserved, despite the non zero layer width, thanks to a monotonicity property induced in the layer by the additional assumption $(\frac{d}{dx}U_0)_+\in L^2(\R)$.